Romromul/Oauth-Bot/README.md

 ![](https://img.hotimg.com/Capture-decran-le-2024-02-26-a-20.36.40.png)
 ##
-> ⭐ Feel free to leave a ❤️ if this helped you! | Felosi Selfbot © 2023 by Felosi.
+> ⭐ Feel free to leave a ❤️ if this helped you! | Felosi Oauth Bot © 2023 by Felosi.